pfheatwole/thesis/source/paraglider_components.rst

 the vehicle is much greater than the density of the fluid then the effect is often ignored, but for lightweight aircraft the effect can be significant.

-[[Note to self: it's not correct to say that the effect becomes greater as the density of the vehicle decreases.
-Whether it is **significant** depends only on the ratio `m / m_a`.
+..
+Whether the apparent mass is significant depends only on the ratio `m / m_a`.
 If :math:`m \gg m_a` then no worries.
 However, `m` does depend on the density of the vehicle, and `m_a` does depend on the density of the fluid.
 But `m_a` also depends on the **shape** of the object and the relative velocity of the fluid.
-It's not a big deal, but careful how you word it.]]
+It's not a big deal, but careful how you word it.

-Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the direction of the motion relative to the volume.
-Unlike the inertia due to real mass, apparent inertia is anisotropic, and the diagonal terms of the apparent mass matrix are independent. [[FIXME: it's related to this projected surface area; that's probably not obvious.]]
+Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the volume's shape and the direction of the motion.
+Unlike the inertia due to real mass, apparent inertia is anisotropic, and the diagonal terms of the apparent mass matrix are independent.
 Calculating the apparent mass of an arbitrary geometry is difficult.
 For a classic discussion of the topic, see :cite:`lamb1945Hydrodynamics`.
 For a more recent discussion of apparent mass in the context of parafoils, see